 When I was in primary school, one of my favourite TV shows was about a guy who lived in the mountains in North America in the 1800s.
 I can’t recall its name, but it was kind of like a hippie version of Doctor Dolittle.
 He lived in a cabin in the woods, hung out with a lot of cool animals, and each show had a nice ‘what did we learn today’ wrap up at the end.

 When I trace my life long obsession with high places and alpine environments, that’s about as far back as I can go.
 And I know that that show, and later influences, set me on a path: I wanted to try and live that clean life, out in the backcountry.
 At 12 I did my first overnight hike, at 18 I climbed mountains in New Zealand, and the memory of when we finally managed to summit on Mt Aspiring is as fresh now as it was then.
 At 20 I found myself in a small town in eastern Alaska, helping to renovate a cabin and looking up at the Wrangell Mountains in joy and disbelief.
 I think my longest solo trip was at 22, when I set off from Cradle Valley in Tasmania under a massive load, heading south to immerse myself in pure mountain spirit.
 I was determined to try and live that dream of going Out There and finding myself.
 My guides were a handful of books and not much else.
 What I found was a lot of loneliness and truck loads of challenge.
-I walked over mountains, passes, and valleys where there were no trails.
+During that month, I walked over mountains, passes, and valleys where there were no trails.
 I was almost washed away crossing a river.
 I found some people lost and delirious in the snow, and saved their lives by guiding them to a hut, warming and feeding them.
 Each week, when I came back to the Overland Track to stock up from my stash of food and gear, I was starving for human company.
 At times I was more than a little crazy.

 But I also found a lot of magic.
 Long, long days of walking and climbing, sitting and thinking, drawing and dreaming.
 I was completely immersed in the mountains around me, and the slow cycle of the days as the sun followed its arc across the sky.
 I felt empathy, grace, wonder, simplicity, gratitude, and some alignment with the bigger flow of the universe.
 Life felt real and immediate.
 I was fit and I trusted my ability to cross terrain, to hop boulderfields, navigate and climb, and sit in silence and just be with myself.
 I mostly liked the person I met out there.